• Skip to primary navigation

 Once cooled to room temp, leftover tomato soup can be stored in an airtight container in the fridge for up to 3 days.
 You can also freeze it in a freezer-safe container for up to 3 months—but expect some possible separation, which makes stirring it well while reheating a must.
 Thaw it in the fridge overnight.
 Reheat gently on the stove over medium-low heat, stirring occasionally until hot but not boiling, or microwave individual portions in short intervals, stirring in between.

-Creamy tomato basil soup served in white bowls, garnished with fresh basil leaves, with a slow cooker in the background, perfect for healthy eating and meal prep at Food Faith Fitness.
+Creamy Crock-Pot tomato soup served in white bowls, garnished with fresh basil leaves.

 Serving suggestions